playfularchitect/WarpFrac/README.md

 ![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)

-This repository contains the source and benchmarks for **WarpFrac**, a CUDA kernel that performs bit-for-bit exact matrix multiplication at speeds over **21,000x faster than GMP** (the arbitrary-precision gold standard).
+This repository contains the source and benchmarks for **WarpFrac**, a CUDA kernel series that performs bit-for-bit exact matrix multiplication at speeds over **21,000x faster than GMP** (the arbitrary-precision gold standard).

 This is not a theoretical claim.
 This is a replicable benchmark.